-These fun little Topper the Penguin felt ornaments are a fun craft to celebrate the holiday season.
-It’s a great craft to work on while watching your favorite Christmas movie!
+These fun felt Topper the Penguin ornaments are a great craft to work on while watching your favorite Christmas movie!

 *This post may contain affiliate links*